dlab-berkeley/programming-fundamentals/2-0_git.md

 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a **revision** and its short identifier is `f22b25e`.
 (Your revision may have another identifier.)

 We use the `-a` flag (for 'all') to tell Git that we want to commit all the changes we've made to every file.
+If we just run the `git commit` without the `-a` option, Git will expect us to specify which file's changes we want saved.

 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.
 If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured at the start) so that we can write a longer message.